shuiruge/nn4post/README.md

 ### Define Posterior

-First, define your posterior in its logorithm:
+First, define your posterior in its logorithm, which can be up to a constant:

-    def log_posterior(param_1, param_2, ...):
+    def log_posterior_upto_const(param_1, param_2, ...):
         """
         Args:
             param_1: